SabotagePerformanceAppraisals/fans-of-less/index.md

   disguised as "Agile."

-In 2001, when helping craft the [Agile Manifesto](https://agilemanifesto.org){:target="_blank"}, Alistair Cockburn made an observation that strikes us as important today:
+In 2001, when helping craft the [Agile Manifesto](https://agilemanifesto.org){:target="_blank"}, Alistair Cockburn made an observation that still resonates:
 > I am interested in fending off the fat methodology army, the vast quantity of RUP, Anderson, SEI, etc. salespeople putting ideas into CIOs' minds that they should have lots of paperwork to be "safe."